Red, white and blue striped button with the illustration of a donkey and elephant in the middle. White text.

 The Borden Co (union bug) (union bug) (union bug)

-This pin advertises Starlac during the 1956 presidential election.
+Starlac was a sponsor for advertisements during the 1956 presidential election.
 A newspaper ad stated, “Be sure to vote on election day… vote for Starlac everyday!” with a 5 quart container of Starlac on offer for 37c.
-The pin and ad are both carefully nonpartisan, showing both a Republican elephant and Democrat donkey smiling.
+The campaign is carefully nonpartisan, showing both a Republican elephant and Democrat donkey smiling.
 That year, Dwight D. Eisenhower ran for reelection with Richard Nixon as vice president against Adlai Stevenson and Estes Kefauver.
 Eisenhower and Nixon won with 57% of the vote.

 Albert’s “Big Circle” Market.
 (1956, 7 September).
 Save on all food needs all of the time.
 The Cumberland News, Cumberland, MD.
 Page 2.
 Retrieved from https://www.newspapers.com/image/60927219/?terms=vote%2Bstarlac